jamiewilbraham/azure-docs/articles/cognitive-services/LUIS/luis-user-privacy.md

 ms.author: diberry
 ---

-# Export and delete your customer data in Language Understanding (LUIS) in Cognitive Services
+# Export and delete your customer data in Language Understanding (LUIS) in Cognitive Research Technologies

 Delete customer data to ensure privacy and compliance.